awslabs/graphstorm/docs/source/scale/distributed.rst

     python3 /graphstorm/tools/gen_mag_dataset.py --savepath /data/ogbn-mag-lp/ --edge-pct 0.2

-Because we use three GraphStorm instances in the cluster for model training, this command splits the MAG data into three partitions by specifying the **--num_parts** argument to ``3``.
+Because we use three GraphStorm instances in the cluster for model training, this command splits the MAG data into three partitions by specifying the ``--num-parts`` argument to ``3``.

 .. code-block:: bash